getyourguide/db-rocket/README.md

 Copyright 2021 GetYourGuide GmbH.

-BambooCoffee is licensed under the Apache License, Version 2.0.
+db-rocket is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE.txt) for the full text.